qt2139/COMS4995DLCV/README.md

 4. [How2predict](#How2predict)

 ## Notes
-The library contains two networks, retinaface and facenet, both of which use different weights.
+The library contains two networks, retinaface and facenet, they use different weights.
-When using the networks, you must pay attention to the choice of weights and the matching of trunk and weights.
+When using the networks, we need pay attention to the choice of weights and check the paths.

 ## Environment
+python==3.9
 pytorch==1.2.0
+opencv==4.5.5.64

 ## Experiment_Results
 RetinaFace